PayString/paystring-documentation/docs/payid-reference-overview.md

 ## PayID transaction management

 You will act either as an originator of payments, or a beneficiary of payments.
 In order to complete a payment, both parties must cooperate to fulfill the PayID protocol requirements.

-## PayID integration

-PayID is a flexible protocol that can be integrated into your existing systems.
-It does not substitute for your existing infrastructure and workflows.

 ## PayID metrics